Learn From Yesterday, Live for Today, Hope for Tomorrow – Albert Einstein

 During 2019, the Threat Intelligence research team at Deep Instinct uncovered several new and unique malware campaigns, while protecting our customers from ceaseless attacks.
 The campaigns uncovered include Trickbooster, an email harvesting module, used by Trickbot, which had successfully collected over 250 million email addresses, including those of government departments, educational institutions, and large corporations; Legion Loader, a malware loader which can drop multiple different malware campaigns in a single deposit on a victim’s computer; and Separ, a credential stealer which was responsible for the credential theft of hundreds of organizations.

 More insights like these can be found within Deep Instinct’s Cyber Threat Landscape Report for 2019 to 2020.
 The report discusses trends seen during 2019 and provides concrete data on the changes in the landscape throughout the year.
 We expect this report will provide the reader with a better understanding of the present threat landscape and its trajectory.
-A critical resource for those working in the cybersecurity space, the report addresses the security challenges of last year and how to be best mitigate the coming threats of 2020.
+A critical resource for those working in the cybersecurity solutions space, the report addresses the security challenges of last year and how to be best mitigate the coming threats of 2020.